leeyawnz/DevSecOps/Ansible/README.md

 - service

 ### Tasks
-A task consists of all the parameters including the module that you want to run that does one thing.
+A task consists of all the parameters, including the module that you want to run that does one thing.

 Below is an example of a task:
 ```